itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

   2. Open Zotero
   3. Click `Tools` -> `Add-ons`
   4. Click the `Extensions` button
-  5. Click on the gear in the top-right corner and choose ‘Install Add-on From File…’
+  5. Click on the gear in the top-right corner and choose `Install Add-on From File…`
-  6. Choose .xpi that you’ve just downloaded, click ‘Install’
+  6. Choose .xpi that you’ve just downloaded, click `Install`
   7. Restart Zotero

 After the initial installation, the plugin will auto-update to newer releases, so you should need to perform the process described here only once.

-## What a cite to see
+## What a cite to see!

-Using our newfound power of citation, let's plug some citations into our `main.md` project file.
+Using our newfound power of citation, let's plug some references into our `main.md` project file.

-Remember that Zotero library you made yesterday?
-We're going to export this to a plain text bibliography file: a `.bib`.
+Remember that Zotero library you made during the Session 1 exercises?
+We're going to export this to a plain text bibliography file (with `.bib` extension), which will make it compatible with our plain text workflow.
 To do so:

   1. Navigate to your library (I'm just using a Zotero folder from my qualifying exams in this example)
   2. Select all of the entries in the library (e.g., click on one entry and then press `cmd + A`)